kmickols/iprog-project/README.md

 ### Future work

 We are currently planning to implement playlist selection, generate questions automatically, refresh automatically and overall better error handling.
+We also intend to implement different kinds of questions, not just input questions.
+For example multiple choice questions.
 If time allows, users will also be able to tailor their own quizzes with their own questions, which they can save to their profile.

 ### Project file structure